 Although few states currently prevent homeowners insurance providers from discriminating among breeds, many states already prohibit municipal breed bans and bills have been presented in Massachusetts and New York proposing insurance underwriting guidelines for homeowners with dogs.

 Your big mutt protects you and your home.
 If your dog's breed has complicated your ability to acquire homeowners insurance or there is an argument about coverage you may need some help figuring out how to protect your furry friend.
-An attorney experienced in handling injury claims can offer a free case review to help determine your rights.
+An attorney experienced in handling injury claims can offer a case review to help determine your rights.

 Contact a qualified personal injury attorney to make sure your rights are protected.